Marty-Macfly/yii2-rest-active-record/README.md

 }
 ```

-2、Define API endppont for the compoenent in `config/web.php`.
+2、Define API endpoint for the compoenent in `config/web.php`, you can also define the endpoint directly in the model see previous model

 ```php
     ...